NLAW: Etymology

 The name "NLAW" initially referred to the original British development programme which Saab won the contract for with the "MBT LAW".
 NLAW stands for Next-generation Light Anti-tank Weapon or Next-Generation Light Anti-armour Weapon.
-The N is written as "Next generation" or "Next-generation", while LAW is written as "Light Anti-tank Weapon" or "Light Anti-Armour Weapon".
+The N is short for "Next generation" or "Next-generation", while LAW is an abbreviation of "Light Anti-tank Weapon" or "Light Anti-Armour Weapon".
 MBT LAW stands for Main Battle Tank Light Anti-armour Weapon.
-NLAW has since development become the international designation of the weapon, while MBT LAW exist as a designation for the weapon in the British Army.
+NLAW has since development become the international designation of the weapon, while MBT LAW exists as a designation for the weapon in the British Army.

-The name "RB 57" derives from the weapon's designation in Swedish service – robot 57 ("missile 57") – which has the abbreviation rb 57.
-At times the expanded form pansarvärnsrobot 57 ("anti-armour missile 57"), pvrb 57 for short, can also be found.
+The name "RB 57" derives from the weapon's designation in Swedish service – robot 57 ("guided missile 57") – which has the abbreviation rb 57.
+At times the specified form pansarvärnsrobot 57 ("anti-armour guided missile 57"), pvrb 57 for short, can also be found.
 The 5 indicates its missile class and the 7 indicates its consecutive number in that class (robot 57 = 7th missile of the 5th class).